dspingarn/esoPledgeTracker/README.md

 ### \* Up to date as of Patch 25 (Harrowstorm) \*

-A simple CLI program to find out what the Undaunted Pledges are without logging into ESO.
+A project that started as a simple CLI program to find out what the Undaunted Pledges are without logging into ESO (Elder Scrolls Online).
-For some reason, ESO doesn't have any APIs (as far as I can tell) that lets me get that information automatically so we're literally hard-coding the sequence of dungeons on rotation for each NPC quest giver.
+For some reason, ESO doesn't have any out-of-game APIs that lets me get any information.
+Therefore, I grabbed the relevant data about dungeons, pledge timings, and dungeon sets, threw them into csv files, and made this simple python program to query that data.
-Therefore, every time a new dungeon is added, this will have to be updated.
-Joy.

 Do add-ons already exist in-game to get this information?
 Probably, yeah.
 But the point is to _not_ log into the game to know this info.
-Because I'm lazy.
+Because I'm lazy, but apparently not lazy enough given that I wrote this whole thing.

 ## Requirements

-- Python 3
+- Python 3 (written with 3.7)

 ## Running This Project
 Assuming you're in the project root:

 `python -m eso_pledge_tracker.ept [-h] [-d <days>] [-l] [-v] [-n <query>] [--version] [--debug]`

-# Running the Tests
+## Running the Tests
 This project uses unittest, so feel free to run with whatever additional arguments you like.

 `python -m unittest` should do the trick.